Linuxfabrik/lfops/CONTRIBUTING.rst

 * Do not over-engineer the role during the development - it should fulfill its use case, but can grow and be improved on later.
 * The role should support the installation and configuration of multiple major versions of the software.
 For example, PHP 7.1, 7.2, 7.3 etc. should all be supported by a single role.
 Upgrades are either done manually or using Ansible, depending on the software and the implementation effort.
 * Do not use role dependencies via ``meta/main.yml``.
 Dependencies make it harder to maintain a role, especially if it has many complex dependencies.
+* Whenever the role requires a list as an input, use a list of dictionaries, preferably with `state: present/absent`.
+See "Injections" below.

 Common: